A Culture Strategy for Scotland

 - transforming through culture

 We have produced an overview of the strategy, which sets out the vision, ambitions, aims and guiding principles.
 Each of the three ambitions are underpinned by a series of actions which we have summarised and include new programmes and initiatives.
 These include an innovative Creative Communities Programme and a live arts and creative residencies pilot in education settings which will focus on areas of multiple deprivation across Scotland.

 We will keep the national culture conversation going by establishing a new National Partnership for culture which will provide a voice for the sector to advise Scottish Ministers on matters affecting culture in Scotland.

 To help shape early thinking around the themes and priorities for the strategy, we held a series of 'Culture Conversations' between June and December 2017.
-These aimed to stimulate discussion on what about culture matters most to people in Scotland, as well as what is working well and what needs to change to ensure that culture continues to benefit all of society.
+These aimed to stimulate discussion about what matters most to people about culture in Scotland, as well as what is working well and what needs to change to ensure that culture continues to benefit all of society.

-To find out more about the culture strategy and how to get involved, email firstname.lastname@example.org or contact a member of the strategy team:
+To find out more about the culture strategy, email firstname.lastname@example.org or contact a member of the strategy team:

 - Donna Stewart, Senior Policy Manager: 0131 244 7682